simplifier-ag/docker-compose/README.md

 12. Register on our [Community Page](https://community.simplifier.io/)

-and learn how to use Simpifier in our [free online courses](https://community.simplifier.io/courses/)!
+and learn how to use Simplifier in our [free online courses](https://community.simplifier.io/courses/)!